sompylasar/loglevel/README.md

 v1.2.0 - New plugin API!
 Plus various bits of refactoring and tidy up, nicely simplifying things and trimming the size down.

+v1.3.0 - (by @sompylasar) Added `log` method at `INFO` level to provide replacement for the standard `console.log`.
+Removed log level persistence for production use (do not modify the storage with hard-coded keys; do not create cookies with hard-coded names that are sent to the server with every request).

 ## License
 Copyright (c) 2013 Tim Perry
 Licensed under the MIT license.